ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 ### Pause js-ipfs maintenance once Pomegrate is released

-Shortly after you can add and cat files across the network with Pomegranate, [PL EngRes](https://www.notion.so/PL-EngRes-Public-b5086aea86ed4f81bc7d0721c6935e1e) will cease maintenance on js-ipfs.
+Shortly after you can add and cat files across the network with Pomegranate, [PL EngRes](https://pl-strflt.notion.site/PL-EngRes-Public-b5086aea86ed4f81bc7d0721c6935e1e) will cease maintenance on js-ipfs.
 In the absence of an established group with a credible track record to take js-ipfs over, the community is welcome to fork js-ipfs and maintain the fork.
 (We want to avoid issues that can occur with casually giving away publishing rights.)

 As discussed before, **we are not** ceasing support and development of many of the libraries that js-ipfs depends on like js-libp2p and js-bitswap.
 These projects will be actively maintained as core dependencies to Pomegranate and other projects.

 ### A new name is coming

 As outlined [here](https://github.com/ipfs/ipfs/issues/470), Protocol Labs wants to make space for additional IPFS implementations to be made, including in JS.
 We want to make it clear that js-ipfs is not IPFS and that js-ipfs is not **_the_** IPFS implementation in JS. go-ipfs successfully made this transition earlier in 2022 with its [minimal rename to Kubo](https://github.com/ipfs/kubo/issues/8959).
 We will certainly not make the same name-squatting mistake with a new implementation like Pomegranate.
-Details and plans will be shared [here](https://github.com/ipfs/ipfs/issues/470) and in the [IPFS forums](discuss.ipfs.tech).
+Details and plans will be shared [here](https://github.com/ipfs/ipfs/issues/470) and in the [IPFS forums](https://discuss.ipfs.tech).

 ### Doc updates galore

-From [dedicated websites](https://js.ipfs.tech/), [examples](https://github.com/ipfs-examples/js-ipfs-examples), to [official docs](https://docs.ipfs.tech/reference/js/api/), and [courses](https://proto.school/course/ipfs) – many places will need updating in light of new names and implementations.
+From [dedicated websites](https://js.ipfs.tech/), [examples](https://github.com/ipfs-examples/js-ipfs-examples), to [official docs](https://docs.ipfs.tech/reference/js/api/), and [courses](https://proto.school/course/ipfs), many places will need updating in light of new names and implementations.
 This is going to be a sizable undertaking that hasn’t been scoped out yet.
 This will be tracked [here](https://github.com/ipfs/pomegranate/issues/4).

 ## 🗺 Timeline